PlatONnetwork/docs/docs/Python-SDK.md

   ```

-  The first line calls the function setVar, the transaction receipt after the transaction is successful
+  The first line calls the function setVar, the transaction receipt after the transaction is successful.

-  The second line calls the event MyEvent() to get the transaction log information
+  The second line calls the event MyEvent() to get the transaction log information.

   Among the values ​​corresponding to'args':